alantly/OS-repo/README.md

 Project solutions are under branches release/project#/checkpoint3

+Compare these branches to their base to see changes from skeleton. ex. compare p1-base to release/project1/checkpoint3

 Pintos is a simple instructional operating system framework for the 80x86 architecture.
 The software supports kernel threads, loading and running user programs, and a file system, but it implements all of these in a very simple way.
 In the Pintos projects, you and your project team will strengthen its support in all three of these